 The past month has been a busy one in my kitchen.
-We hosted 3 big dinner parties, one a week for up to 30 people with the same Mexican menu.
+We hosted 3 big dinner parties, one a week for up to 30 people with the same Mexican buffet menu.
 (I cooked for 4 parties, but I got sick on the day of the last one and we had to cancel it.
 Bummer.)
 As soon as one party finished, I started cooking for the next one.
-I will be sharing all of the recipes from these parties in upcoming posts.

 Step-by-step photos for making